voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

     )

     # Equivalently, we can clear `default_classes` first so that the observed
-    # labels (only cats and dogs in this case) will be included
+    # labels (only cats and dogs in this case) will be used
     dataset.default_classes = None
     view.export(
         labels_path="/tmp/coco3.json",